relizaio/reliza-cli/README.md

 # Reliza Go Client

 This tool allows streaming metadata about instances, releases and artifacts to [Reliza Hub at relizahub.com](https://relizahub.com) (currently in public preview mode).

+Playground instance is operational at [playground.relizahub.com](https://playground.relizahub.com).
+Video tutorial about key functionality available on [YouTube](https://www.youtube.com/watch?v=yDlf5fMBGuI).

 Community forum and support available at [r/Reliza](https://reddit.com/r/Reliza).

 Docker image is available at [relizaio/reliza-go-client](https://hub.docker.com/r/relizaio/reliza-go-client)

 ## 1. Use Case: Get Version Assignment From Reliza Hub

+This use case requests Version from Reliza Hub for our project.
 Note that project schema must be preset on Reliza Hub prior to using this API.
 API key must also be generated for the project from Reliza Hub.

 Sample command for semver version schema: